Anchorsify/Anchorsify.github.io/_projects/Raiton.md

 Effects: You can use this technique as soon as you complete the necessary seals, or 'hold' it with a variable-speed Delay, to a maximum of your CHA/10.

-Used by itself, this technique has +4 to its Accuracy and Damage Bonus if used on someone hit by a Suiton technique within the past 5 IC.
+Used by itself, this technique has +4 to its Accuracy and Damage Bonus if used on someone hit by a Suiton technique within the past 5 IC, or someone standing in or on water.
 This bonus is reduced by 1 per 5 IC it's been since they were hit by a Suiton technique, to +0 Accuracy and Damage Bonus if it's been more than 20 IC.

 Alternatively, you may choose to target a Suiton technique used by someone else by acting simultaneously (on the same IC) to enhance their technique, causing Raiton chakra to flow throughout the water.
 In this case, this technique does not have any Accuracy associated with it, and hits only if the Suiton technique hits.
 If it does, you combine the damages for both techniques before applying any sort of reductions to its damage, but deal Wounds of one category lower (to a minimum of minor), and inflict an Energy wound in addition to the normal type of wound the Suiton would inflict.
 Because of the combination of elements, it is considered both a Suiton and a Raiton technique for the purposes of defenses (with the defeender choosing which is more favorable).